programmed509/work-tracker-redux/README.md

    -> well you might be thinking that ofcourse we have to register to log into the app but there is a deal...
 Only your Admin has access to create your login details ( in work scenarios, Admin is usually the project manager).

 2) Login via 4 digit PIN.
   -> that's an another relief, as you don't have to create passwords and type them everytime.
-Just create a 4 digit PIN of your choice and login instantly.
+Just create a 4 digit PIN of your choice login instantly with your username.

 3) one look Dashboard.
   -> Dashboard has all the information that you need to know, All the tasks submitted by you to your teammates, all the tasks assigned to you by your teammates and also a form to add a task.